 Martin is also a key member of the firm’s Sports Industry Group.
-In 2008, he represented the owners of the Seattle SuperSonics in settlement negotiations with the City of Seattle, Washington, that resulted in the relocation of the NBA team – subsequently renamed the Oklahoma City Thunder – to Oklahoma City prior to the start of the 2008 – 2009 basketball season.
+In 2008, he represented the owners of the Seattle SuperSonics in settlement negotiations with the City of Seattle, Washington, that resulted in the relocation of the NBA team — subsequently renamed the Oklahoma City Thunder — to Oklahoma City prior to the start of the 2008–2009 basketball season.
 In addition to representing the Thunder ownership group in ongoing matters, he also represents the Dallas Wings WNBA team and a number of individual professional athletes as part of his sports practice.

 His achievements have earned him repeated inclusion in some of the nation’s most prominent legal guides, including The Best Lawyers in America (corporate law; mergers and acquisitions law), Oklahoma Super Lawyers, and the Chambers USA Guide to America’s Leading Lawyers for Business.
 He has been lauded by interviewees of Chambers as client-oriented, creative and candid, having what it takes to close a deal, and admired by peers as one of the best corporate merger and acquisition lawyers in America for his knowledge of financing.